Potae Avenue to Nelson Road connection

 Works have started on the first 50m of concrete path.
 Project delivery is still forecast for May 2020.

-Work has started on the project to widen parts of the road, install retaining walls, road marking, and signs to make it a permanent one-way system to Titirangi summit.
+Work has started to widen parts of the road, install retaining walls, road marking and signs to make it a permanent one-way system to Titirangi summit.

 Te Panuku / Titirangi Summit